Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 albania itinerary Theth to Valbona peak hike

 Along the way, you’ll pass through forests, gorgeous grasslands that look across onto the mountain peaks, bubbling brooks and streams, and meadows full of flowers and boulders.
-You could really feel as if you were in the Alps, with dramatic scenery all around and only birds, crickets, and butterflies to keep you company along the way.
+We really felt as if we were in the Alps, with dramatic scenery all around and only birds, crickets, and butterflies to keep us company along the way.

 How long does the hike take?

-Start at 8 AM, and you should return to Theth around 3-4 PM.
-It takes around 7 hours to hike the trail (15 km in total), and it’s doable but definitely a challenge!
+We started at 8 AM and returned to Theth around 3-4 PM.
+It takes around 7 hours to hike the trail (15 km), which was doable but definitely a challenge!
 Please be aware that on some parts of the trail, there are (very) steep gravel paths, so make sure you’re wearing proper hiking shoes.

 albania Theth Valbona peak hike cafe